learn-co-students/rails-assessment-v-000/note.md

 #Need to add:
-  -validation to prevent a user from signing up for the same time slot more than once -prevent more than cap signing up for a time slot -on available time slots page show which ones already sign up for -time slots should probably have a description
+  -prevent more than cap signing up for a time slot -on available time slots page show which ones already sign up for -time slots should probably have a description